What is Mindfulness?

 The ongoing practice of Mindfulness means that this “check in with our thoughts and feelings” may become more and more of a default setting.

 And the more we can return to mindfulness at a time of stress, the easier we can experience life.
 Suddenly, rather than seeing the drama or crisis of a situation that might or might not occur in the future.
 We can see that right NOW is perfectly fine.
-And right NOW is actually the only place where we can pills and tabletsreally act.
+And right NOW is actually the only place where we can really act.
 Whatever the situation, rather than being guided by our Ego, that wants to jump in and create more drama, big things up (and it is only trying to help us!) we can take a more measured view.
 A view that ultimately means we can a) enjoy the Now much more, and b) access our creativity and positivity to deal with a situation should we really need to.

 Because stressed thinking ties us in knots.
 It takes us out of a resourceful state, into a mind-spin.
 Mindfulness can take us out of the mind-spin, and allow a cool, reflective understanding of a situation.